therazix/pv239-diary/README.md

 ### Introduction Screen
 - Overview of entries: Provides a comprehensive view of all diary entries.
-- Filtering and sorting: Filter entries by creation date, mood and labels.
+- Filtering and sorting: Filter entries by date, mood and labels.
 Sort entries for easier navigation.
 - New entry creation: Add new entries using a form.
 Users can select a template to pre-fill the entry details, which can then be customized.
 - Calendar view: Display entries in a calendar format.
 Users can select a specific date to show only the entries that were added on that day.

 ### Entry Detail
-- Display entry information: Shows all details related to an entry, including creation date, modification date, location, labels, mood and attached media.
+- Display entry information: Shows all details related to an entry, including date, location, labels, mood and attached media.
 - Entry management: Edit, delete, or mark entries as favorites for quick access.
 Users can also assign labels to entries for better organization and filtering.
 Additionally, users can attach images and videos to enrich their entries.

 ### Labels